JerryPan2718/GPU-Research/src/refs/transformers/.github/ISSUE_TEMPLATE/migration.md

 ---
 name: "\U0001F4DA Migration from pytorch-pretrained-bert or pytorch-transformers"
 about: Report a problem when migrating from pytorch-pretrained-bert or pytorch-transformers to transformers
 title: ''
-labels: Migration
+labels: ''
 assignees: ''

 ---